There is much to look forward to in the realm of improved treatments for patients with psychiatric illness.

 SEP-856’s mechanism of action can be best understood by reviewing how caffeine indirectly increases dopamine levels in the brain through a receptor complex of 2 different types of receptors known as heterodimers.
 In the absence of caffeine during the course of the day, the neurotransmitter adenosine increases in concentration and agonizes adenosine receptors, increasing drowsiness.
 This results directly from the heterodimer complex of adenosine receptors and dopamine2 receptors (D2Rs).
 As adenosine increases in the brain, it decreases dopamine activation.

 Caffeine is structurally similar to adenosine.
-It functions as a noncompetitive antagonist at the adenosine site of the adenosine-dopamine receptor heterodimer complex.
+It functions as a competitive antagonist at the adenosine site of the adenosine-dopamine receptor heterodimer complex.
 As brain caffeine levels increase, adenosine is displaced from this heterodimer resulting in increased dopamine activity.3

 Similarly, in the human brain, trace amine-associated receptor 1 (TAAR-1) forms a heterodimer receptor complex with the D2R.
 TAAR-1 is a G-protein coupled receptor that functions like a rheostat on the D2R; it is located in brain regions related to the limbic system, reward circuits, cognitive processes, and mood.